Bitget Wallet Card

 The Bitget Wallet Card successfully bridges the gap between crypto holdings and everyday spending, offering a practical solution for using digital assets in the real world.
 Its standout feature is the non-custodial model, which keeps users in control of their funds until the moment of purchase—a significant advantage over many competing cards that require pre-funding a custodial account.

 However, the card does have notable limitations.
-Geographic availability excludes major markets like the United States and Canada, and the card currently only supports USDC on the Base network for direct funding.
+Geographic availability excludes major markets like the United States and Canada, and the significant regional variations in fee structures, limits, card networks (Visa vs. Mastercard), and issuing partners can create confusion.
 The lack of a permanent cashback program and physical card option (though under development) may also deter some potential users.

-The Bitget Wallet Card is particularly well-suited for existing Bitget Wallet users, international travelers, and crypto enthusiasts in supported regions who want a straightforward way to spend their digital assets without sacrificing custody until the point of purchase.
-As the card program matures, the planned addition of physical cards and potential expansion to more regions and currencies could further enhance its appeal.
+The Bitget Wallet Card is particularly well-suited for existing Bitget Wallet users, international travelers, multi-chain crypto holders, and crypto enthusiasts in supported regions who want a straightforward way to spend their digital assets without sacrificing custody until the point of purchase.
+As the card program matures, the planned addition of physical cards and potential expansion to more regions could further enhance its appeal.

 Additional Information